In today’s and next week’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 - Using the Select Elements tool select the Shane Lake text.
-Move it to make the text better fit inside the lake.
+Move it to make the text better fit inside the lake, or alternatively wholly outside.

 Next, you will create labels for roads.
 Change the font, font style, font size and font colour to appropriate values.

 You can use New Splined Text tool on the Drawing tool bar to place curved text along a feature.
 To label University Way and Tyner Blvd:

 - Click the dropdown arrow beside Text Button on the Drawing Toolbar and choose Splined Text tool .
 This tool allows you to place a text along a curved or angled linear feature.

 - First you will draw a line to parallel University Way.
 This is the line the text will follow.